nathanaherne/ml_access_privileges/README.md

+**Current Status of this repository** -> an initial dump of my thoughts

 # Background
-As a co-founder of Rulerr.com and being passionate about Machine Learning, I wanted to document a machine learning algorithm to manage Access Privileges available on Github.
-I felt it may help those organizations who are unable to use an external organization like Rulerr to look for anomalies and manage their Access Privileges.
+As a co-founder of [Rulerr.com](www.rulerr.com) and being passionate about deep learning, I wanted to document a deep learning algorithm to manage Access Privileges available on [Github](github.com).
+I felt it may help those organizations who are unable to use an external organization like [Rulerr](rulerr.com) to look for anomalies and manage their Access Privileges.

-**Current Status of this repository** -> a initial dump of my thoughts
+# Using this in your organization

+Deep learning models sometimes need to be tweaked to suit a particular organization's data or business model.
+When discussing the data and creating the deep learning model, I will try to make it obvious as to how you could tweak the model to fit your particular use case.
+Alternatively, if you would like me to help tweak the model to fit your organization's requirements, please contact me.

+# Audience

+My usual role is being the conduit between complex technology and executive decision makers.

 # Introduction

-This document outlines the design of a machine learning algorithm with the end goal of helping an organization manage the access privileges for their staff or customers.
+This document outlines the design of a deep learning algorithm with the end goal of helping organizations manage access privileges effectively.

+## Bonus information
-Access Privileges tell you much more about an organization than you would expect, this extra information is especially useful for Managers and Executives.
-Spoiler Alert, Access Privileges tells you:
+Access Privileges tell you much more about an organization than initially expected, this extra information is especially useful for Managers and Executives.
+Analyzing access privileges tells you:

 1. How an organization is structured hierarchically based on the sensitivity of information each person has access to.
 	a.
 It often comes as a shock to most Managers and Executives, that they are very low down on the "totem pole" (so to speak) in comparison to other employees when it comes to access to information.